EXL/QAndroidFileHostParser/ReadMe.md

 ![Windows 10 Comparator Tool](images/ComparatorTool-JavaFX.png)

-This utility can be used to process text files, reports and CSV generations.
+This utility can be used to process text files, reports and generate CSV-tables.

 ## Download